Tutorial: Connect a virtual network to an ExpressRoute circuit using the portal

 To create a connection authorization

-The circuit owner creates an authorization.
-This results in the creation of an authorization key that can be used by a circuit user to connect their virtual network gateways to the ExpressRoute circuit.
+The circuit owner creates an authorization, which creates an authorization key to be used by a circuit user to connect their virtual network gateways to the ExpressRoute circuit.
 An authorization is valid for only one connection.

 Each connection requires a separate authorization.

-In the ExpressRoute page, Click Authorizations and then type a name for the authorization and click Save.
+In the ExpressRoute page, select Authorizations and then type a name for the authorization and select Save.

 Once the configuration is saved, copy the Resource ID and the Authorization Key.

 You can delete a connection by selecting the Delete icon for the authorization key for your connection.